Installation and Rigging

 Key to our business, but meaning a lot of different things to different people, we use the term 'rigging' to refer to hardware, usually stainless steel, used for fixing and tensioning canopies into place.
 The variations in designs, details and sizes are huge, from M5 upward to M36 and beyond, but obviously the size of the rigging section will depend directly upon the load that is being imposed upon it.

-The above image shows a typical M6 'Rigging Screw' or 'turnbuckle' just prior to the nuts being locked into place, fixed to a 'deck plate' screwed to solid block wall.
+The image on the left shows a typical M6 'Rigging Screw' or 'turnbuckle' just prior to the nuts being locked into place, fixed to a 'deck plate' screwed to solid block wall.
 This is typical for many interior installations, where canopy size is not too large and small tensioning devises are appropriate.

 For larger interior canopies, where loads are increased (as more tension is required to pull the canopy into shape) the size of connectors will increase.
 This direct relationship of larger loads requiring larger rigging sizes obviously extends to exterior environments, and more so where higher safety factors come into play.
 Engineering information gained during the design process will dictate these fixing and rigging sizes accordingly.

-The image above right shows a laser cut profile and stainless steel connection element on an permanent exterior canopy.
+The image on the right shows a laser cut profile and stainless steel connection element on an permanent exterior canopy.

-Cables can be crimped from around 1mm up to 20mm and beyond, but do require a flexible weave of cable (see later note on cables types).
+Cables can be crimped from around 1mm up to 20mm and beyond, A machined fork terminal with swage to cable (top) and a threaded stud which again swages to a 6mm cable (below)but do require a flexible weave of cable (see later note on cables types).
 An alternative to the Nico press is the Roller Swage.
-This uses a tube that has a connection on its end (thread or look etc.) that is crushed onto the cables at tremendous pressure.
+This uses a tube that has a connection on its end (thread or hook, etc.) that is crushed onto the cables at tremendous pressure.
 This involves the local crushing of the terminal onto the cable, compressing all parts to make an extremely strong connection that is also very neat in appearance.
 This process is best carried out off site as it requires the use of hydraulic machinery due to the huge loads required to crush the section.

 The cables used for the rigging again vary in type, size and make up depending on what is required from the cable.
 The types we commonly use are: